msprev/panzer/doc/README.md

 - `postprocessor` lists executable to pipe pandoc's output through.
     Standard unix executables (`sed`, `tr`, etc.) are examples of possible use.
-    Postprocessors are skipped if a binary writer (e.g. `.docx`) is used.
+    Postprocessors are skipped if a binary writer (e.g. `docx`) is used.

 - `postflight` lists executables run after the output has been written.
     If output is stdout, postflight scripts are run after stdout has been flushed.